mukarramn/chatserver/readme.md

 Messages from each client are broadcoast to all clients.

-To logout from a client please type logout in client input window.
+To logout from a client please type logout on a new line in client input window.